garis/Akamai-Splunk-API-integration/README.md

 For all three the logic is the same:

 1) get the event list given a contract ID or a timerange if necessary.

-2) for each single JSON event:
-  -) compute the hash of the entire event
-  -) log only if the hash is new or different (usefull mainly for the attack reports since usually are updated by the operators)
+2) for each single JSON event: compute the hash of the entire event and log only if the hash is new or different (usefull mainly for the attack reports since usually are updated by the operators)

 # FAQ

 ## what does it means "Use Splunk helper checkpoint"?

 The checkpoint mechanism implemented works in two modes:

-1) helper function provided by Splunk (Docs)[https://docs.splunk.com/Documentation/AddonBuilder/4.0.0/UserGuide/PythonHelperFunctions]
+1) helper function provided by Splunk [Docs](https://docs.splunk.com/Documentation/AddonBuilder/4.0.0/UserGuide/PythonHelperFunctions)

 2) local and custom JSON file

 Method 1 rely on a KV store, method 2 rely on a local file in the bin folder.
-The second method must be used if, for some reason, a KV store cannot be used.
+The second method must be used if, for some reason, KV stores cannot be used.
 Method 1 is the suggested one.

 #### Special thanks to [Pastea](https://github.com/Pastea) for the help.